 When their whole body starts to shake violently, they freak out and quickly try to suppress all shaking.

-More frightening and unusual bodily sensations such as:
+More frightful thoughts and unusual bodily sensations, such as:

 - leg cramps

 - Arm and leg spasms

 - And sometimes just a whole lot of more shaking.

 This, in turn, makes you even more anxious – a vicious cycle.

 Anxiety trembling is a discharge of nervous arousal and a fast clearing of stress hormones from your body.

 What to Do Instead to Make Nervous Shaking Stop

 The next time you are anxious, stressed out, or going through an anxiety attack, and feel your body start shaking – allow it.
 Keep it up.
 It’s perfectly o.k.